What do your phone, your laptop and your CV have in common? They all require regular updates.

 Structure your work experience so it fits the role

 The rules have changed for writing professional CV templates to fit modern expectations.
 If you have a long work history with skills across different industries, it's more than acceptable to split your work experience into different categories, especially if it allows you to better highlight your most relevant skills for the job at hand.

 For example, if you have a background in sales and a background in IT, you may want to use sub-headings to split your experience into the two areas: one section for sales skills, and another for IT.
 The easier you can make it for the recruiter to see your relevant experience, the higher chance you have of receiving that coveted first interview.

 Remove personal information

 Do you remember what your first CV looked like?
-It's a safe bet to say it included personal information such as your date of birth, gender, nationality and possibly even marital status, along with a section highlighting your hobbies.
-Does that sound familiar?
+It likely included personal information such as your date of birth, gender, nationality and possibly even marital status, along with a section highlighting your hobbies.

-Well, get ready to hit that delete button because the modern CV does not have time or space to waste on unnecessary details.
-So remove your hobbies and only list your name, phone number, email address and the city you live in.
+Well, get ready to hit that delete button, because the modern CV does not have time or space to waste on unnecessary (and invasive) details like these.
+Remove your hobbies and only list your name, phone number, email address and the city you live in.
 That's all the recruiter or HR manager needs to see.
 Everything else is taking up prime real estate that could be used to sell your skills.

 Still unsure how to update your CV?
 No problem.
 The good news is that you're not alone.
 Our expert writers at TopCV are masters of the modern CV.
-They have the practical tools and expertise you need to take your CV from bland to grand.
+They have the practical tools and expertise you need to take your modern CV or modern resume template from bland to grand.

-So if you're ready to say yes to job search success, speak to our team today.
+So if you're ready to say yes to job-search success, speak to our CV writing team today.